angular-experts-io/modern-angular-workshop/exercise-component-extra/README.md

 ## Discussion

-* Why do we have to store state of the router outlet in a signal to trigger animation instead of just storing it in a template variable and accessing its own `isActivated` property?
 * Why are we using `afterRenderEffect` instead of `effect`?
-* Why are we handling change detection manually in the chart component?
 * Why are we handling change detection manually for the resize events in the resize service?
 * What are the underlying Angular principles behind implementing CD counter?
+* Why are we using `@defer` to lazy load the chart line component?
+* Why do we have to store state of the router outlet in a signal to trigger animation instead of just storing it in a template variable and accessing its own `isActivated` property?
 * What is zone-less Angular, how to write zone-less compatible code today?

 ## How to use exercises